 This is part of the Bachelor of Education ([Specialty] Teaching).

-*not all option papers will be offered each semester/year.
-Students must take at least two 700 level option papers.
+*not all option courses will be offered each semester/year.
+Students must take at least two 700 level option courses.

 All students need to complete a number of teaching placements in a diverse range of practicum centres (as prescribed by the Teaching Council).
 The centres are mainly based in Auckland and include early childhood education and full daycare centres, kindergartens and community-based preschool facilities.